NTU to PPM Calculator

 Frequently Asked Questions

-Multiply your NTU reading by a site-specific correlation factor to convert NTU to PPM.
-For treated water, use a factor of 1.0-1.5; for raw river water, use 1.5-2.0.
-This accounts for the difference between light scattering (optical) and mass (weight).
+Multiply your NTU reading by a site-specific correlation factor to convert NTU to an estimated PPM or mg/L. For treated municipal water, you generally use a factor of 1.0 to 1.5; for raw river or lake water, use 1.5 to 2.0.
+This accounts for the difference between optical light scattering and physical dry mass.

 What is 1 NTU equal to in PPM?

 1 NTU is roughly equal to 1.0 to 2.0 PPM (mg/L) in most environmental water samples.
-Because NTU measures clarity and PPM measures mass, the exact value depends on the density and color of the suspended particles.
+Because NTU measures clarity and PPM measures actual physical mass, the exact numeric value depends heavily on the specific density, shape, and color of the suspended particles in your specific water source.

-No, you cannot convert TDS to NTU directly.
-Total Dissolved Solids (TDS) measures minerals fully dissolved in water, which do not scatter light.
-Turbidity measures Total Suspended Solids (TSS) which are physically floating and visible to light scattering.
+No, you cannot measure Total Dissolved Solids (TDS) using a turbidity meter.
+TDS consists of minerals fully dissolved into the water.
+Dissolved minerals do not scatter light.
+Turbidity meters only detect Total Suspended Solids (TSS) which are floating undissolved particles.

-What is the EPA limit for turbidity in drinking water?
+What is a good turbidity level for drinking water?

 Vijay Chauhan